Metalclad

-Metalclad is an American landfill management firm.
+Metalclad is an American landfill management firm founded in 1933 and based in Fullerton, California.

 Guadalcázar landfill

-Metalclad bought a landfill site in Mexico's city of Guadalcázar from a Mexican company Coterin in 1993.
+Metalclad purchased a landfill site in Mexico's city of Guadalcázar from a Mexican company, Coterin, in 1993.
 Coterin had planned to develop a hazardous waste landfill on the site but were unable to secure the necessary permits from the local government.
-Metalclad were able to obtain land use permits from the Mexican federal government, but local governments did not respond to their application for a building permit, neither allowing nor denying the site.
+Metalclad was able to obtain land use permits from the Mexican federal government, but local governments did not respond to the application for a building permit, neither allowing nor denying the site.
 The mayor of the city was opposed to the landfill because of the amount of toxic waste in it and the threat to the local water supply.

-In 1992, before Metalclad purchased the site, a review by Mexican environmental officials found that over twenty thousand tons of hazardous waste had been improperly dumped.
-The officials agreed to allow the dump to continue processing and to issue permits on the condition that Metalclad clean up the improperly dumped materials.
+In 1992, prior to Metalclad purchasing the site, a review by Mexican environmental officials found that over twenty thousand tons of hazardous waste had been improperly dumped.
+The officials agreed to allow the dump to continue processing and to issue permits on the condition that Metalclad cleaned up the improperly dumped materials.